DANS-KNAW/dd-dataverse-ingest/docs/description.md

                 └── rejected
 ```

+### Processing a batch

 The deposits to be processed are to be placed under `inbox`.
 All the files in it must be readable and writable by the service.
-When the service is requested to process a batch, it will do the folowing for each deposit:
+When the service is requested to process a batch, it will do the following:

+1. Sort the deposits in the batch by their `creation.timestamp` property in `deposit.properties`, in ascending order.
+2. Process each deposit in the batch in order.

+### Processing a deposit

-1. Create a dataset in Dataverse using the metadata in `dataset.yml`.
+1. Sort the bags in the deposit by their numeric prefix, in ascending order.
-2. Upload the files in `files/` to the dataset.
+2. Process each bag in the deposit in order.
-3. Publish the dataset.
+3. Move the deposit to:
-4. Wait for the dataset to be published.
-5. Move the deposit to `outbox/path/to/batch/processed` if the dataset was published successfully, to
+    * `outbox/path/to/batch/processed` if the all versions were published successfully, or to
-   `outbox/path/to/batch/rejected` if the dataset was not valid, or to `outbox/path/to/batch/failed` if some
+    * `outbox/path/to/batch/rejected` if one or more of the version were not valid, or to
-   other error occurred.
+    * `outbox/path/to/batch/failed` if some other error occurred.

-Note that the relative path of the processed files in outbox is the same as in the inbox, except for an extra level
+Note that the relative path of the processed deposits in outbox is the same as in the inbox, except for an extra level
 of directories for the status of the deposit.

+### Processing a bag

+1. If the bag is a first-version bag, create a dataset in Dataverse using the metadata in `dataset.yml`, otherwise update the existing dataset metadata
+   using the metadata in `dataset.yml`.
+2. Execute the actions in `edit.yml` if it exists.
+3.
+4. Publish the dataset.
+5. Wait for the dataset to be published.